Next Time, I Want to Love Like a Man

 I was well into my thirties the first time I expressed a preference.
-I think it was, “Ranch, please.”
-[Read more…]
+I think it was, "Ranch, please."
+Even then, I halfway expected someone at the table to interrupt and tell me I preferred creamy Italian.
+In fact, I can honestly say, without rancor, [Read more...]

 Someone has to be.
 Why not you?
 Probabilistic reasoning suggests that if you are in a room with one other person, there’s a 50% chance you will be the smarter one — but only until someone else shows up.
 [Read more...]